sush1996/text_similarity/README.md

 `python3 app.py` in the terminal.
 <br/>

-This will open up something similar to what's shown below:<br/>
+This will print something similar to what's shown below in your terminal:<br/>
 ![Terminal Output](/images/terminal2.png)
 <br/>